-Every time he starts his homework without a reminder from you, he earns a token and moves it from the bottom line onto the triangle.
-(When he pulls on a token, the Velcro makes a nice “Rrriippp!!” sound, which he may start to associate with success.)
+Every time your child starts working on homework without a reminder from you, your child earns a token and moves it from the bottom line onto the triangle.
+(When your child pulls on a token, the Velcro makes a nice “Rrriippp!!” sound, which your child may start to associate with success.)

-Say you and your child also agree that when the triangle is filled with all six tokens, he gets his choice of a tangible reward.
+Say you and your child also agree that when the triangle is filled with all six tokens, your child gets to choose a tangible reward.
 (Try to limit rewards to two or three options.)
 Maybe it’s a small pack of Pokémon cards, or a trip to the ice cream shop, or having a friend sleep over on Saturday night.